 Go to cPanel and click on phpMyAdmin.
 Then click on the SQL tab.
 Now copy and paste the code below:

 update wp_lockdowns set release_date=”Year-Month-Day Time” where lockdown_IP=”<IP address>”;

 In the Year-Month-Day Time section, enter the format below (enter your desired release date):

 And make sure you enter the correct IP in the IP address section.

 Login LockDown Plugin vs. WordFence Security Plugin

-WordFence Security is yet another popular plugin to create a WordPress login lockdown.
-Whether you want to use the WordFence Security or Login LockDown is up to you.
+WordFence Security is one of the best WordPress security plugins to create a WordPress login lockdown.
+Whether you want to use WordFence Security or Login LockDown is up to you.
 WordFence Security is a complete plugin to manage a website and Login LockDown is specifically designed to secure your website against brute force attacks.

 You can use these two plugins at the same time.
 Using them both can increase your website’s security.

 Brute force attacks aren’t the only attacks you should worry about.
 To increase your WordPress website’s security, make sure you:

 - Avoid using weak passwords.
 Choose the perfect password for your website.